-- We critically evaluated, by reference to the relevant financial reporting standards and market practice, the continued appropriateness of the Company's method and model applied in its measurement of the recoverable amounts of investments in subsidiaries, in particular in the circumstances of the current market volatility; - We evaluated the design and implementation of the selected controls within the financial reporting process relating to the impairment testing of investments in subsidiaries, including those over the validation of the key impairment test assumptions and outcomes; - We performed a retrospective assessment of the key assumptions used in the Company's prior year's impairment test to actual current year outcomes to assess the quality of the Company's forecasting; - We inquired of the Company's directors regarding the indirect impact of the Russo-Ukrainian war on the subsidiaries and their results in the current year and going forward; - · We assessed the internal consistency and mathematical accuracy of the Company's DCF model and challenged key model assumptions, such as, among other things:
+- We critically evaluated, by reference to the relevant financial reporting standards and market practice, the continued appropriateness of the Company's method and model applied in its measurement of the recoverable amounts of investments in subsidiaries, in particular in the circumstances of the current market volatility; - We evaluated the design and implementation of the selected controls within the financial reporting process relating to the impairment testing of investments in subsidiaries, including those over the validation of the key impairment test assumptions and outcomes; - We performed a retrospective assessment of the key assumptions used in the Company's prior year's impairment test to actual current year outcomes to assess the quality of the Company's forecasting;

-This is an English translation of the Independent Auditors' Report on the 2022 separate financial statements of the Rába Járműipari Holding Nyrt. issued in Hungarian.
+This is an English translation of the Independent Auditors' Report on the 2023 separate financial statements of the RÁBA Járműipari Holding Nyrt. issued in Hungarian.
 If there are any differences, the Hungarian language original prevails.
 This report should be read in conjunction with the complete separate financial statements it refers to.